pedroalmir/cloud_study/README.md

 2. The photos must be stored using the Google Cloud Storage.
 3. Likes must be saved using Google Cloud Datastorage.

+Update May 7, 2020: this application is offline to avoid costs on App Engine.

 [SSNetwork (GAE) Link](http://ssnetwork.pedroalmir.com/appengine/frontend)

 ### 3. SSNetwork (AWS - Docker)